benjbuch/octo_waffle/part_11-tidying_tables.md

 introduction](part_10-working_with_tables.md) was saved as a comma-delimited file called ‘plate\_1.csv’.
 You can find it in the sub-folder ‘part\_10-working\_with\_tables\_files’.
-We are going to import this file using `readr::read_csv(...)`.
+We are going to import this file using `readr::read_csv(file)`.
 This function will try to guess the data type stored in each column.

 > In the file path, `.` refers to the current working directory,
 > `getwd()`, so that we can use relative paths.